-8.1.69 Historically development of a large scale has taken place in a number of areas in the countryside of Staffordshire Moorlands, often associated with past industrial activity or specific needs.
+8.1.71 Historically development of a large scale has taken place in a number of areas in the countryside of Staffordshire Moorlands, often associated with past industrial activity or specific needs.
 These are brownfield sites and where these are no longer needed it is necessary to consider whether an alternative use would be appropriate.
 The complete or partial redevelopment of such major developed areas may offer the opportunity for environmental improvement without adding to their impact as well as helping to meet the needs of the rural areas and improve the rural economy.
-This is supported by RSS Rural Renaissance Policy R1 which promotes improvements in housing choice and the rural economy, and environmental quality in rural areas.
+This is supported by former RSS Rural Renaissance Policy R1 which promotes improvements in housing choice and the rural economy, and environmental quality in rural areas.
 Two such areas have been identified at:

-• Bolton Copperworks, Froghall - The historic copper factory of Thomas Bolton and Sons most of which is now closed and derelict apart from a small section that services copper wires.
+- Bolton Copperworks, Froghall The historic copper factory of Thomas Bolton and Sons most of which is now closed and derelict apart from a small section that services copper wires.
 It lies within an area of high landscape and tourism value adjoining the village of Froghall.
 The whole site occupies an area of approximately 17 hectares comprising of a range of industrial buildings.
-Its strategic location at the centre of the Churnet Valley Tourist Corridor is considered crucial to the Corridor's success.

-Anzio Camp, Blackshaw Moor - Former army training base located 3 miles to the north of Leek on the southern edge of the Peak District National Park.
+There are significant potential contamination issues which may be at some depth within the site which must be addressed.
+Its strategic location at the centre of the Churnet Valley is considered crucial to the area's success. - Anzio Camp, Blackshaw Moor Former army training base located 3 miles to the north of Leek on the southern edge of the Peak District National Park.
 The site extends to some 15.4 hectares and includes 17 existing buildings.

-8.1.70 The extent and nature of future development of both of these sites will be identified through the Site Allocations DPD.
+8.1.72 The extent and nature of future development of both of these sites will be identified through the Site Allocations DPD.
 This will also specify maximum levels of dwellings permissible on both sites and will also determine type of housing (i.e. whether affordable, local needs, tenure etc).
 Significant amounts of housing will not be permitted on either site.
 At the Bolton Copperworks site any housing permitted shall be limited to that required to cross-subsidise other uses.
 At the Anzio Camp site any extra-care housing shall be of a scale required only to meet local needs which cannot be otherwise met in a settlement.
 Any housing which falls within Use Class C3 (Dwellings), including any sheltered or Extra Care/Flexicare accommodation which is self-contained, will count towards the housing requirements of the District and the Rural Areas.

-8.1.71 The policy also places considerable emphasis on tourism.
+8.1.73 The policy also places considerable emphasis on tourism.
 This is identified in the spatial strategy and the Sustainable Community Strategy as a major opportunity to sustain the rural economy and strengthen the role of the District within the region and North Staffordshire.

-8.1.72 The District has a close link with the Peak District National Park in terms of tourism and the policy seeks to encourage and promote tourism opportunities that could ease pressures on the Park itself, provided this would not increase pressure on areas of biodiversity interest.
-This is in accordance with Policy 10 in the published East Midlands RSS.
+8.1.74 The District has a close link with the Peak District National Park in terms of tourism and the policy seeks to encourage and promote tourism opportunities that could ease pressures on the Park itself, provided this would not increase pressure on areas of biodiversity interest.
+This is in accordance with Policy 10 in the former East Midlands RSS.